LaunchCodeEducation/web-fundamentals/assignments/web-caesar/README.md

 ### Importing caesar code

 Create a file for your Caesar cipher code: `touch caesar.py`.
-Now, either copy/paste your solution code from `caesar.py` from the Crypto assignment in Unit 1, or [grab ours](https://gist.github.com/chrisbay/496880de24bba4f532ed03211eff7294).
+Now, copy and paste our [Caesar solution code](https://gist.github.com/chrisbay/496880de24bba4f532ed03211eff7294) into this file.

-In `main.py` import the `rotate_string` function from `caesar.py`:
+Then, in `main.py`, import the `rotate_string` function from `caesar.py`:

 ```python
 from caesar import rotate_string